KauryCMartins/kaurycmartins/README.md

 **About me**

 - 📌 I am a data analyst who loves to explore, organize and visualize data.
-- 📚 I'm currently improving my skills in SQL, MongoDB and R.
+- 📚 I'm currently improving my skills in Python, SQL, MongoDB and R.
 - 📎   Besides that, I like watching anime and play video games in my spare time.